foadbotan/team-zone/README.md

 # Team Zones

 Team Zones is a free tool designed to simplify scheduling and enhance coordination for remote teams across different time zones.
 It's a perfect solution for global teams looking to improve their productivity and communication efficiency.
-The live application can be accessed at https://team-zone.vercel.app/.
+The live application can be accessed at [Team Zones](https://team-zone.vercel.app/).

 ![Team Zones screen shot](./screen-shot.png)